Pranjalya/gitmarkdown/README.md

-# gitmarkdown: Convert Git Repositories to Markdown Documentation
+# gitmarkdown: Convert Folders to LLM - ingestible markdown file

 `gitmarkdown` is a command-line tool written in Go that converts the contents of a Git repository (or any directory) into a Markdown document.
 It intelligently handles both code and directory structures, making it ideal for generating documentation, project overviews, or quick snapshots of your codebase.